Hussein-TheDataScienceMan/Project_PAWsitive_Connection/PAWsitive Connection Dataset/PAWSitive Connection Dataset Creation README.md

 Creating each table was like piecing together a puzzle, and I used various tools to bring the data to life—Mockaroo for random values, ChatGPT for brainstorming, and even a bit of Python (more on that later!).
 Here’s the breakdown of each table:

+  - **[Schema Overview](https://github.com/Hussein-TheDataScienceMan/Project_PAWsitive_Connection/blob/633fbbd4266c3298ca73efcd9b7461976a1f4338/PAWsitive%20Connection%20Dataset/PAWsitive%20Connection%20Schema.png)**: To understand the relationships between these tables, refer to the relational database schema that illustrates how the tables are connected.

 ### 1. Customers Table

 - **Attributes**: `customer_id`, `full_name`, `date_of_birth`, `state`, `city`, `pet_preferences`